vinitsaboo/Angular-Assignment/README.md

 # Angular-Assignment #
 Angular Practice Assignment whcih will help to enhance your skills in angular and will help you to have basic flow and knowledge of angular.
-This application will be used for demo purpose about small news portal.
+This application is designed only for personal training purpose.
+Application is about small news portal.

 ### Following Features will be included in App ###
   * Listing in term of block type of different news.